EasyTrain/easytrain-terraform/README.md

 - VPC in the eu-central-1 region
 - Public subnet in the eu-central-1a availability zone
 - Routing table and internet gateway
-- An EC2 instance and a security group
+- An EC2 instance that runs a custom AMI and a security group
   - Security Group ingress/egress rules:
     - SSH
     - HTTP (required by loadl balancer)